 Review Your Legal Options With Our Attorneys

 A traumatic brain injury can be a devastating, life-changing event.
 The recovery process is often long and challenging for both the victim and their families.
 Financial losses exacerbate the problem exponentially.
 Let the expert brain injury lawyers at Bethune Law Firm in Macon, Georgia take care of ensuring that you receive fair compensation for your losses so that you can focus on your recovery.
-Call Bethune Law Firm on 1-800-INJURED to schedule a consultation to assess your TBI case today.
+Call Bethune Law Firm on 4048757800 to schedule a consultation to assess your TBI case today.